Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems

-However, Eq.(\ref{eq:iff}) is not sufficient for higher dimensional single particle space, where the equality in Eq.(\ref{eq:iff}) holds does not even imply the spectra of $\rho_2$ and $\rho_1$ are equal.
+However, Eq.(\ref{eq:iff}) is not sufficient for higher dimensional single particle space, where the equality in Eq.(\ref{eq:iff}) does not even imply that the spectra of $\rho_2$ and $\rho_1$ are equal.
 This shows that the dimension $m$ of the single particle space is a crucial parameter which may determine the hardness of the $N$-representability problem.
 When $m$ is small, the dimension of the $N$-particle Hilbert space is also relatively small.
-However, in case that $m$ is relatively large, we have
+However, in the cases where $m$ is relatively large, we have

 \begin{svgraybox}

 \end{svgraybox} Here by large we mean that the dimension $m$ of the single particle space is at least twice the particle number, i.e. $m\geq 2N$, and in general $m$ grows with $N$.
 This condition makes perfect sense for fermions as the Pauli principle and particle-hole duality tells us that the system of $m$ single-particle states is the same as that of $m-N$ single-particle states.
 In fact, the validity of the results in Box 4.6 for fermions are shown by a mapping between $N$-fermion system with $2N$ single particle states and an $N$-qubit system.
 The bosonic case is a bit more complicated but essentially the dimension of single particle space plays the key role in the hardness conclusion.
 The result in Box 4.6 matches our general sense that the interacting bosonic/fermonic systems are hard to understand.